NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 - Necessary information to prove the legitimacy of the block header varies from different consensus mechanisms.

 > [!Note|style:flat|label:Notice]
-> If your chain doesn't support techniques like Simple Payment Verification (SPV) protocol in Bitcoin or Light Ethereum Subprotocol (LES) in Ethereum, please get in touch with the poly team via <a href="mailto:contact@poly.network">contact@poly.network</a> or https://t.me/polynetworkgroup for more support.
+> If your chain doesn't support techniques like Simple Payment Verification (SPV) protocol in Bitcoin or Light Ethereum Subprotocol (LES) in Ethereum, please get in touch with the 'poly team' via <a href="mailto:contact@poly.network">contact@poly.network</a> or https://t.me/polynetworkgroup for more support.

 ### 2. Understand the consensus algorithm